evocms-community/pagebuilder/README.en.md

-## Content Blocks for Evolution CMS
+## Page Builder for Evolution CMS

-Other languages: <a href="https://github.com/sunhaim/contentblocks/blob/master/README.md">Russian</a>
+Other languages: <a href="https://github.com/mnoskov/pagebuilder/blob/master/README.md">Russian</a>

 The configuration for the blocks is taken from the config folder.
 To create a new block, you need to create a .php file in this folder, which should return an associative array.
 The structure of the array is as follows: